Jak0ub/RainbowTable_Generator/README.md

 ```

 ## Description
-Using this tool you can easily make your own rainbow tables
+Using this tool you can easily make your own rainbow tables.
+If you want to make rule based rainbow table or customize this wordlist, I strongly recommend tool named `John The Ripper`

 > ⚠️ **Warning:**